PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: Discussion

-Furthermore, multiple users are assumed to have the same priority level, but are instead assigned priorities of $\delta^0$ and $\delta^0-\hat\delta$ in the multi-priority scenario, the resulting difference in freshness can be substantial and unfair:
+This formula demonstrates that the potential drawback of a priority offloading system is the insufficient guarantee of information freshness for users with lower priority. \tr{(For more proof details, please refer to Appendix \ref{app:proof:sp-m:b} of technical report~\cite{qiao2023popec}.)}\fp{(For more proof details, please refer to Appendix N-B of technical report~\cite{qiao2023popec}.)} } { \paragraph{The higher priority users} Furthermore, multiple users are assumed to have the same priority level but are instead assigned priorities of $\delta^0$ and $\delta^0-\hat\delta$ in the multi-priority scenario, the resulting difference in freshness can be substantial and unfair:

+This formula reveals that the most straightforward and impact approach to getting fresher information is elevating the user's priority; otherwise, its priority would be lowered. \tr{(For more proof details, please refer to Appendix \ref{app:proof:sp-m:c} of technical report~\cite{qiao2023popec}.)}\fp{(For more proof details, please refer to Appendix N-C of technical report~\cite{qiao2023popec}.)} Based on the conclusions drawn, we have:

+where $\hat\delta=\delta^l-\delta^h>0$ represents the differential priority level, with $\delta^{h}$ and $\delta^{l}$ denoting high and low priorities, respectively.
+This formula reveals that high-priority users are guaranteed to have lower PAoI values compared to low-priority users. }

-For more proof details, please refer to Appendix \ref{app:proof:sp-mp} of technical report \cite{Nan2023}.
-This subsection shows that user $n$ can get superior performance as compared to priority-free by allocating it a high priority.
-Giving user $n$ a greater priority in multi-class priority also enhances its performance.
+{This subsection highlights that user $n$ can get superior performance as compared to priority-free by allocating it a high priority.
+Furthermore, allocating user $n$ to a higher level also enhances its performance and allows it to obtain more up-to-date information at the expense of users with lower priority.
+We substantiate these claims with comprehensive simulations in the next section.}